Stabbing of Adele Morales: Stabbing

 Mailer and Morales hosted a large party the evening of November 19, 1960, at their 250 West 94th Street apartment on the Upper West Side to celebrate Roger Donoghue's 30th birthday.
 According to Mailer: A Biography, Mailer wanted to run for mayor of New York City and informally announce his candidacy at the party, using it as a venue to showcase his political strategy to "meld the dispossessed" with "social, political, and artistic elite[s]."
 He asked his friend George Plimpton to invite some prominent city officials to mix with a large group of disadvantaged persons from the city.

 Rather than facilitating connections between the groups, the gathering became volatile, dominated by intoxicated and disruptive guests.
 As the night went on, Mailer became physically confrontational and challenged multiple individuals to fight.
 The situation deteriorated to the point that guests began leaving, reportedly fearing both general violence and Mailer's behavior.

 By around 3:00 a.m., about twenty people remained.
 Mailer, reportedly intoxicated, was described as dividing guests "on opposite sides of the room based on whether he considered them 'for' or 'against' him," placing Morales among those he viewed as opposed to him.
 Mailer left the apartment and began fighting people in the street.
 According to Morales, "He didn't know who he was, he didn't know what his name was.
 He was so out of it."

 At approximately 4:30 a.m., Mailer returned with a black eye and a torn shirt.
 Only five or six guests remained.
 According to reports, an argument ensued before the stabbing.

 Around 5:00 a.m. on November 20, 1960, Mailer stabbed Morales.
 As Mailer biographer Hilary Mills wrote:He took out a two-and-a-half-inch-long penknife and went at his wife, stabbing her in the upper abdomen and back.
 One stab wound was later described as three inches deep and three quarters of an inch wide, a 'thrust near the heart.'Mailer reportedly said to the guests, "Don't touch her.
 Let the bitch die."
-However, the guests sought assistance from novelist Doc Humes, who lived in the apartment downstairs.
+The guests sought assistance from novelist Doc Humes, who lived in the apartment downstairs.
 Humes then contacted Morales's mother and Mailer's sister, Barbara.
 Once they arrived, an ambulance transported Morales to University Hospital, where she was admitted around 8:00 a.m.

 Mailer remained in the couple's apartment with their then-fourteen-month-old daughter Elizabeth and refused to let anyone enter, including relatives and private psychiatric help, until Barbara explained the severity of the situation via telephone.
 By the time Morales's mother arrived to collect the child, Mailer had vacated the premises.